codedbyyoyo/gsap-project/README.md

 # Gsap Project

-This is a imporved website by "javascript mastery" that I enchanced and made more complete.
-I added more hover animations, polished the ui, added new hover animations, improved the seo, accesibilty and performance, and overall made the website ready for production.
-This website shows my ability to work on and improve others work while still keeping the core structrue the same and my skill is gsap.
+This is an improved version of a website by 'JavaScript Mastery' that I enhanced and made production-ready.
+I added hover animations, polished the UI, improved SEO, accessibility, and performance, and overall optimized the site.
+This project demonstrates my ability to build upon existing work while maintaining its core structure, showcasing my skills in GSAP.